Acadia: 17th century

-The history of Acadia was significantly influenced by the warfare that took place on its soil during the 17th and 18th century.
-Prior to that time period, the Miꞌkmaq lived in Acadia for millennia.
-The French arrived in 1604, claiming the Miꞌkmaq lands for the King of France.
-Despite this, the Miꞌkmaq tolerated the presence of the French in exchange for favours and trade.
-Catholic Miꞌkmaq and Acadians were the predominant populations in the colony for the next 150 years.

-Early European colonists and settlers were French subjects primarily from the Poitou-Charentes and Aquitaine regions of southwestern France, now known as Nouvelle-Aquitaine.
-The first French settlement was established by Pierre Dugua de Mons, Governor of Acadia, under the authority of Henri IV, on Saint Croix Island in 1604.
+The history of Acadia was significantly influenced by the great power conflict between France and England, later Great Britain, that occurred in the 17th and 18th centuries.
+Prior to the arrival of Europeans, the Mi'kmaq had been living in Acadia for at least two to three thousand years.
+Early European settlers were French subjects primarily from the Poitou-Charentes and Aquitaine regions of southwestern France, now known as Nouvelle-Aquitaine.
+The first French settlement was established by Pierre Dugua de Mons, Governor of Acadia, under the authority of the French King, Henri IV, on Saint Croix Island in 1604.
 The following year, the settlement was moved across the Bay of Fundy to Port Royal after a difficult winter on the island and deaths from scurvy.
-In 1607 the colony received bad news: King Henry had revoked Sieur de Mons' royal fur monopoly, citing that the income was insufficient to justify supplying the colony further.
+There, they constructed a new habitation.
+In 1607, the colony received bad news as Henri IV revoked Sieur de Mons' royal fur monopoly, citing that the income was insufficient to justify supplying the colony further.
 Thus recalled, the last of the French left Port Royal in August 1607.
-Their allies, the native Miꞌkmaq nation, kept careful watch over their possessions.
-When the former lieutenant governor, Jean de Biencourt de Poutrincourt et de Saint-Just, returned in 1610, he found Port Royal just as it was left.
+Their allies, the Mi'kmaq, agreed to act as custodians of the settlement.
+When the former lieutenant governor, Jean de Biencourt de Poutrincourt et de Saint-Just, returned in 1610, he found the Port Royal habitation just as it was left.

-During the first 80 years of the French presence in Acadia, there were ten significant battles as the English, Scottish, and Dutch contested the French for possession of the colony.
-These battles happened at Port Royal, Saint John, Cap de Sable (present-day Port La Tour, Nova Scotia), Jemseg, Castine and Baleine.
+During the first 80 years of the French presence in Acadia, there were numerous significant battles as the English, Scottish, and Dutch contested the French for possession of the colony.
+These battles happened at Port Royal, Saint John, Cap de Sable (present-day Port La Tour, Nova Scotia), Jemseg, Castine, and Baleine.

 From the 1680s onward, there were six colonial wars that took place in the region (see the French and Indian Wars as well as Father Rale's War and Father Le Loutre's War).
 These wars were fought between New England and New France, and their respective native allies.
-After the British siege of Port Royal in 1710, mainland Nova Scotia was under the control of British colonial government, but both present-day New Brunswick and virtually all of present-day Maine remained contested territory between New England and New France, until the treaty of Paris of 1763 confirmed British control over the region.
+After the British siege of Port Royal in 1710, mainland Nova Scotia was under the control of British colonial government, but both present-day New Brunswick and virtually all of present-day Maine remained contested territory between New England and New France, until the Treaty of Paris of 1763 confirmed British control over the region.

 The wars were fought on two fronts: the southern border of Acadia, which New France defined as the Kennebec River in southern Maine and in present-day peninsular Nova Scotia.
 The latter involved preventing the British from taking the capital of Acadia, Port Royal (See Queen Anne's War), establishing themselves at Canso (See Father Rale's War) and founding Halifax (see Father Le Loutre's War).